Vasanth-Gogineni/Discrete-Time-Trajectory-Optimization-In-Space/README.md

 There are also 2 symposium presentations of the same project.
 For a more general view of the applications and the physics behind this algorithm, please visit the symposium video.
 To view a description of the code and samples of live testing, please watch the APMonitor YouTube video.

+Code for an example of the optimization problem described in the research paper is in optimization_problem_example.py Code for the simulation used to verify and test the physics is in orbital_simulation.py

 Video on APMonitor
 <div align="center">
   <a href="https://www.youtube.com/watch?v=VkGI6HmVD1M&t=100s"><img src="https://img.youtube.com/vi/VkGI6HmVD1M/0.jpg" alt="YT Video"></a>